Leadhills and Wanlockhead Branch: History

 The Light Railways Act 1896 was introduced to encourage the cheap construction of railways that were likely to be lightly used, by permitting some of the former requirements for new railway construction to be omitted.

 Lead had been mined in the wild terrain at Leadhills since the eighteenth century; it was carted to Leith Harbour via Biggar over the poor roads of the period.
 80% of Scotland's output came from the area.
 In 1845 a narrow gauge tramway was built between Meadowfoot, about 3 miles (4 km) west of Wanlockhead to bring the lead ore (Galena) up to Wanlockhead for smelting.
 Other mines and a washery at Leadhills were also connected.

 Local promoters saw that a railway connection to the main line would encourage the mining activity, and possibly also stimulate the establishment of a health resort there.

-The Leadhills and Wanlockhead Light Railway obtained its authorising light railway order on 5 August 1898, to make a branch from Elvanfoot, on the main line of the Caledonian Railway.
+The Leadhills and Wanlockhead Light Railway obtained its authorising light railway order, the Caledonian Railway (Leadhills and Wanlockhead) Light Railway Order 1898, on 5 August 1898, to make a branch from Elvanfoot, on the main line of the Caledonian Railway.
 The line opened as far as Leadhills on 1 October 1901 and was extended to Wanlockhead on 1 October 1902.
 It was worked by the Caledonian Railway.

 Lead mining traffic was carried, but was never as extensive as hoped, and the health-seeking visitor traffic was scant: the line dragged on with a very thinly patronised train service for less than 40 years.
 The Wanlockhead Mining Company went into liquidation in 1936, following a slump in world lead prices after World War I, and the viability of the line was finished.

 The last passenger train ran on 31 December 1938, and the line closed goods traffic shortly afterwards.